sbb-design-systems/digital.sbb.ch/src/_data/mobile/components/container/overview_en.md

 ## Rules
 * The content box can be used anywhere. {.lead}
-* Header-Box and Footer-Box are fixed in front of the other content. {.lead}
+* Footer-Box is fixed in front of the other content. {.lead}
 * The footer box adjoins the <sbb-link variant="inline" type="button" href="/{{page.lang}}/design-system/mobile/components/tabbar/">tabbar</sbb-link> at the top. {.lead}